geopacha/DeepAndes/README.md

   - [ ] other eval codes (check quality, in-progress)
 - [ ] Test the environment and codebase

-- [ ] readme files for different parts (ssl pretraining, classification are current stored in doc/... too)
+Detailed Readme files for different parts (ssl pretraining, classification are current stored in doc/... too)